Cocoayashi/Cocoayashi/README.md

 ### Hi there 👋
-My name is Tiffany Alcorn and I am a new Software Developer.
-I am currently learning the craft from Tech Elevator.
+My name is Tiffany Alcorn and I am a Software Developer.
 Nice to meet you!

 <!--